 Sugar High

 Has the system failed us?
-Do we need to make an appeal?
+Do we need to appeal?
 About sugar, that is!
 The sugar verdict is frustrating and predictable if one doesn’t make their health and wellness matter.
-Last week’s blog post on sugar leads us to a further discussion about sugar or glucose in the body.
+Last week’s blog post on sugar leads us to discuss sugar or glucose in the body further.

 Do you know your blood sugar value?
 Have you had an A1C blood test to determine your blood sugar level?
 Fasting blood sugar levels should be measured six to eight hours after eating.
 The measurement is milligrams of glucose per one-tenth liter (mg/dL) of blood: